Seatis/my-teaching-materials/java-databuildlibs/2-gadle-libs/README.md

 - If both java files compilable and runnable please commit your code and this task is done.

 # Birthday Calculator with Java Util Date

+- Open BirthdayWithJavaUtilDate class and iplement the empty methods of BirthdayCalculator interface.
+Pleas use simple java util date only.
+- Run, try and correct your program.
+- Run unit tests of TestJavaUtilBirthdayCalculator.
+- Improve your program as long as all tests run well.